 How did you choose the cast and the crew of the film and what was the most challenging aspect of production?

 We chose Samudra Kajal Saikia, an incredibly talented animator from India as we had worked with him before on some promotional pieces for our musical.
 In regards to the music itself we had an amazing team from France consisting of our musical director and arranger Matt Eymard.
-We were fortunate enough to have recorded the music at the prestigious Abbey Road Studios in London!
+We were privileged to have recorded the music with the London Symphony Orchestra, Tedd Joselson and the London Voices at the prestigious Abbey Road Studios in London!
 Of course, it was a challenge coordinating this whole team in a purely virtual setting but everyone’s hard work paid off in the end!

 What genre of filmmaking fascinates you as a director and which genres do